AmmarYasser455/ovc/docs/tutorials/01-first-qc-check.md

 ### Step 5: Interpret the Results

 **In the map:**
-- 🔴 Red buildings = Overlapping buildings
+- Overlapping buildings
-- 🟡 Yellow buildings = Road conflicts
+- Road conflicts
-- 🔵 Blue lines = Roads
+- Roads
-- Green polygons = Clean buildings
+- Clean buildings

 **In the CSV files:**